BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 GSEA outputs a folder of results files.

 To scan a folder click the |folder_button| button, then select a folder.
-If EnrichmentMap can detect data files it will automattically add one or more data sets to the list.
+If EnrichmentMap can detect data files it will automatically add one or more data sets to the list.
 Scanning is based on a heuristic (that may change between versions of EnrichmentMap), so please check that the file entry panel contains the correct files after scanning.